Oct. 2, 4, 6m, Sep. 27, 29m, 2013 | Academy of Music

 Estimated Running Time:

-Approximately three hours and 10 minutes, including one 20-minute and one 15-minute intermission
+Approximately three hours, including one 20-minute and one 15-minute intermission

 Performed in Italian with English supertitles